wkumari/draft-wkumari-rfc8110-to-ieee/draft-wkumari-rfc8110-to-ieee.md

 of opportunistic security {{RFC7435}} for IEEE Std 802.11 that provides encryption of the wireless medium without authentication.

+At the time of development, IEEE had an "all or nothing" view of authentication in key exchange protocols to secure {{IEEE_802.11}}.
+Since OWE fell in between those extremes, IEEE declined to pursue it and IETF published {{RFC8110}} as a result.

-Since publication, {{RFC8110}} (also known as "{{Wi-Fi Enhanced Open}}") has been widely implemented and deployed.
+Since publication, RFC8110 (certified in the Wi-Fi Alliance as "{{Wi-Fi_Enhanced_Open}}") has been widely implemented and deployed.

+As a result of this deployment and acceptance in the market place, IEEE has changed its view and has opened up to the definition of unauthenticated encryption protocols in {{IEEE_802.11}}.

+# Transfer of Maintenance

-At the request of {{IEEE_802.11}}, in order to allow for ongoing maintenance and further development of the  protocol, and to ensure that the protocol remains in sync with the IEEE protocols, this document notes that future work on the protocol described in RFC8110 will now occur in {{IEEE 802.11}}.
+At the request of {{IEEE_802.11}}, in order to allow for ongoing maintenance and further development of the  protocol, and to ensure that the protocol remains in sync with the IEEE protocols, this document specifies that future work on the protocol described in RFC8110 will now occur in {{IEEE_802.11}}.

+The protocol defined in RFC8110 will be duplicated in {{IEEE_802.11}}
+such that that document alone will be enough to implement it and any further maintenance or modification of the protocol will be performed in IEEE under its policies and procedures.

 # Security Considerations